 News & Updates

-Curious children tend to wander onto derelict building sites unaware of the dangers that could faced them.
+Curious children tend to wander onto derelict building sites unaware of the dangers that could face them.
 In 2017, there were two very sad cases of children dying as a result of playing in buildings that were left unprotected.
 The responsibility for protecting the public against the potential risks of

 Toys R Us closed its doors early in 2018 following a challenging period on the high street, leaving a number of large, prominently placed retail units in town and city locations across the UK.
 With large store footprints including loading bays and extensive car parking, the primary security concern was